bschauerte/opencv_matlab/README.md

     calls cv::GaussianBlur and does some type conversions
   - *opencv_matlab_mex_demo.m* can be called to show a demo example

-  To put it in order, run the following in Matlab
+  To put it in order, run the following in Matlab:

     build_opencv_matlab_mex
     opencv_matlab_mex_demo